 And that is that.
 Their lives are in Sae's hands.

 They drift out of the café.
 Yusuke doesn't know where to go.
-The dorms are lonely, and the park is a question.
+The dorms are lonely, and the park is impossible.
 Makoto wanders beside him.
 She must have a thousand questions.
 She must want to hit him.
 Except her brow is furrowed, and the air lacks the tremor he associates with Makoto's anger.
 Best to rip the bandage off, get himself in the habit.
 "You may demand satisfaction from me if you wish."

 "What?
 No!"
 Her voice drops and fumbles for the words.
 "Sis is in love with you?"